awsdocs/amazon-rds-user-guide/doc_source/Appendix.MySQL.CommonDBATasks.md

 ```
 SHOW SLAVE STATUS\G
 ```
-For information about the values returned, go to [SHOW SLAVE STATUS Syntax](http://dev.mysql.com/doc/refman/5.6/en/show-slave-status.html) in the MySQL documentation\.
+For information about the values returned, see [the MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/show-slave-status.html)\.

  To skip the error, you can issue the following command: